Next: 4.5 Application: Coding by

 Using the above specializations for the synaptic input current and the somatic

-reset current the membrane potential (4.82) of compartment in
+reset current the membrane potential (4.82) of compartment

 neuron i can be rewritten as